neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 - `$20` at 2:15pm
 - `$25` at 3:15pm

-Structured Streaming would use the event time rather than the time received to update its state to look like the following:
+Structured Streaming uses the event time rather than the time received to update its state as follows:

 - [2pm, 3pm): $45
 - [3pm, 4pm): $55

+## Handling late arriving records

-So, the central questions for the streaming aggregation operator are:
+Because there can be late arriving records, the central questions for streaming aggregations are:

+- When should the streaming aggregation operator stop updating the streaming aggregation value.
+Options are to keep updating indefinitely until the stream is stopped or to wait for a specific amount of time, such as 15 minutes after the event-time window has passed
-- When should it emit records downsteam for these aggregated values?
+- When to emit aggregation values downstream.
 Options are after each update or after it knows that no additional records will be received for a time window.
-- When should the streaming aggregation operator stop updating the streaming aggregation value.
-Options are to keep updating indefinitely until the stream is stopped or to wait for a specific amount of time, such as 15 minutes after the event-time window has passed.

-## When to emit streaming aggregation values
+### When to emit streaming aggregation values

 The [output mode](../stream_options/output_mode.md) determines when the streaming aggreation operator emits aggregate values.